 (42) An employee should not purport to include Intellectual Property Rights (whether or not pre-existing) that are subject to Third Party rights in work produced for the University (including Course Materials), without first ensuring the University is notified and that written consent of those third parties is obtained.

-(43) An employee, Student, or contractor who becomes aware of any unauthorised use or dealing in University Intellectual Property by a Third Party must report the unauthorised use or dealing to UWS Innovation.
+(43) An employee, Student, or contractor who becomes aware of any unauthorised use or dealing in University Intellectual Property by a Third Party must report the unauthorised use or dealing to Research Engagement, Development and Innovation.

-(44) Exploitation and dealing in University Intellectual Property is managed by UWS Innovation.
-Any exploitation and dealing in Intellectual Property by employees or Students should be endorsed by the Associate Director, Innovation prior to negotiations being commenced with third parties.
+(44) Exploitation and dealing in University Intellectual Property is managed by Research Engagement, Development and Innovation.
+Any exploitation and dealing in Intellectual Property by employees or Students should be endorsed by the Director, Research Engagement, Development and Innovation prior to negotiations being commenced with third parties.

-(45) Overall management of Commercialisation projects will rest with UWS Innovation, unless otherwise determined by the Deputy Vice-Chancellor Research, and the project will be managed in accordance with the University's Commercial Activities Guidelines.
-Contractual provisions in respect to the University's Intellectual Property should not be negotiated or agreed to with a Third Party without the advice of the Office of University Legal Counsel.
+(45) Overall management of Commercialisation projects will rest with Research Engagement, Development and Innovation, unless otherwise determined by the Deputy Vice-Chancellor and Vice-President, Research and Development, and the project will be managed in accordance with the University's Commercial Activities Guidelines.
+Contractual provisions in respect to the University's Intellectual Property should not be negotiated or agreed to with a Third Party without the advice of the Office of General Counsel.

-(46) The Pro Vice-Chancellor (Research) or nominee will conduct a review of requests for investments in, or financial support of the protection of Intellectual Property developed by employees or Students, through applications for patents and other available registrable protections of Intellectual Property with the intention of making a decision in relation to such request.
+(46) The Pro Vice-Chancellor, Research and Innovation or nominee will conduct a review of requests for investments in, or financial support of the protection of Intellectual Property developed by employees or Students, through applications for patents and other available registrable protections of Intellectual Property with the intention of making a decision in relation to such request.

 (47) The University will use all reasonable endeavours to ensure the employee(s) and Student(s) are given the opportunity to have a role in any further research associated with the Commercialisation of the Intellectual Property.